-Through the EOI process, industry will be able to indicate their interest in electrifying their current or proposed operations in the North Montney area of northeastern B.C.
+Through the Expression of Interest (EOI) process, industry will be able to indicate their interest in electrifying their current or proposed operations in the North Montney region of northeastern B.C.
 The information gathered through this non-binding process will help inform our plans for the future of our transmission infrastructure in the region.

 - Learn more about the EOI process

 - Get the latest documents and forms

 - See the EOI schedule

 Access to clean electricity and reduced connection costs

 Lower greenhouse gas emissions, the creation of low-carbon products and reduced carbon taxes are among the benefits of electrifying with clean, renewable energy.

 We’ll work with those participating in the EOI process to facilitate access to our grid and reduce electrification costs through:

 - Building the North Montney transmission line as a shared transmission extension, securitized by multiple customers, rather than paid for by a single customer

 - Facilitating access to funding through the CleanBC Facilities Electrification Fund or other potential funding sources, as well as reduced electricity rates